Mink was the representative for Hawaii’s 2nd congressional district and was a Democrat. She served from 1990 to 2002.

-Each dot in the chart below was a member of the House of Representatives in 2002.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Mink is shown as a purple triangle. (analysis methodology)
+Mink is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2002 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Mink was the primary sponsor of 9 bills that were enacted.
 The most recent include:

 - H.R.
 1906 (107th): Pu’uhonua O Honaunau National Historical Park Addition Act of 2002

 - H.R.
 132 (107th): To designate the facility of the United States Postal Service located at 620 Jacaranda Street in Lanai City, Hawaii, as the “Goro Hokama Post Office Building”.

 - H.R.
 1772 (104th): To authorize the Secretary of the Interior to acquire certain interests in the Waihee Marsh for inclusion in the Oahu National Wildlife Refuge Complex.

 - H.R.
 5503 (94th): A bill for the relief of Divina Mamuad.

 - H.R.
 1758 (94th): A bill for the relief of Terrence Jarome Caguiat.

 - H.R.
 1757 (94th): A bill for the relief of Plotemia Mabanag Bareng and Bastiana Lilian Mabanag Bareng.

 - H.R.
 6275 (94th): A bill to make the Trust Territory of the Pacific Islands eligible to participate in certain Federal fisheries programs.